daniel5151/ANESE/README.md

 This branch contains an experimental feature called **WideNES**, a technique to automatically "widescreenify" / map NES games.

-The project is still in it's infancy, and there are many issues to iron out, but things are progressing fairly quickly!

 A GIF is worth a 1000 words:

 <p align="center">
   <img src="resources/web/wideNES_smb1.gif" alt="wideNES">
 </p>

-And here is one of Metroid, showing off 2D mapping.
+And here is a GIF of Metroid, showing how the map is gradually revealed as you go from room to room.

 <p align="center">
   <img src="resources/web/wideNES_metroid.gif" alt="wideNES">
 </p>

+The project is still in it's infancy, and there are many issues to iron out, but things are progressing fairly quickly!

+### Controls

+You can pan and zoom in the wideNES window using the mouse.

 ## Downloads